These are the words this painting shouts to me. 🙂

 Why So Many Suns?

 According to this List of paintings by Edvard Munch, I count ten different paintings titled ‘The Sun’ produced between 1910 and 1916.
-In this post I will focus primarily on The Sun, 1910-1911 painted for the Oslo University Mural.
-As I find so often is the case, this story is effectively told in video.
+In this post I will focus primarily on The Sun, 1910-1911, painted for the Oslo University Mural.
+This story is effectively told in two videos.

 This Mural Is Enormous!